|

 1. Let's Start with the Bottom Half: Pants, Jeans, and Shorts

-Oh pants, they can be such a pain when you have curves.
-But they’re so versatile and easy to style, and so perfect for so many occasions.
-When it comes to really great pants in plus size that look classic and polished, I have to recommend the Kady pant from ELOQUII.
+Oh, pants can be such a pain when you have curves!
+But theyโ€™re so versatile, easy to style, and perfect for many occasions.
+When it comes to great pants in plus size that look classic and polished, I recommend the Kady Pant from ELOQUII.

-It’s made of this thick, tightly-knit doubleweave stretch fabric that looks professional yet can dress down.
-The fabric is made that it holds its shape, no saggy bum or diaper effect after a day sitting at your desk.
-They’re an ankle length, which is also flattering and perfect to pair with summer shoes.
+The ELOQUII Kady Pant is made of thick, tightly knit double-weave stretch fabric that looks professional yet can be dressed down.
+The fabric holds its shape, with no saggy bum or diaper effect after a day sitting at your desk.
+Theyโ€™re ankle-length, which is also flattering and perfect for pairing with summer shoes.
+On top of that, the Kady pant is available in three lengths

 If ELOQUII doesn't fit your body well (we're all shaped differently, the problem isn't you but the clothes), check out Universal Standard.
 Offering sizes 00-40 with several pant styles in petite and tall and hundreds of customer reviews, you may find exactly the right pants to fit your frame.

 I am a fan of Universal Standard pants because I feel that they are made for a body with a belly.
 I can achieve the sleek, slim, and crisp pants look I desire without busting out above the legs.
+My current favorite pant for summer are their Magic Cotton pants.

 Universal Standard's color and fabric selection is more limited than ELOQUII, but the quality is stellar and they make for great wardrobe workhorses you can style a variety of ways.

-Shop My Picks for Talbots Jeans:
+My Picks for Shorts

 When it comes to shorts, I know this can be a difficult topic.
 I like a longer short which will balance the midsection.
 A color that is lower contrast (white, beige, and faded denim for paler skintones; black, olive, and darker denim for deeper skintones for example) will look stylish and will elongate the figure.